pwa-builder/PWABuilder/docs/starter/quick-start.md

 # PWA Starter Quick Start

-You can started with the PWA Starter by using the PWABuilder CLI, which allows you to create a fresh, templated progressive web app projects in just moments.
+You can start with the PWA Starter by using the PWABuilder CLI, which allows you to create a fresh, templated progressive web app (PWA) project in just few seconds.

 There are just a couple things you will need before getting started: